How to Cook Beets So They're Actually Delicious

 The key to cooking beets and really enjoying them is finding a way to prepare them that makes you appreciate these deliciously complex vegetables.
-Here, how to cook beets so you'll actually enjoy them.
+Here, we'll show you how to cook beets and work them into recipes so you'll actually enjoy them.

 Read More: Surprising Health Benefits of Beets

-Pictured Recipe: Peach & Roasted Beet Salad with Hazelnut-Yogurt Dressing
+Pictured Recipe: Beet Salad with Feta & Dill